 Distributed health report

-The distributed health report lets you monitor the overall health status of your distributed deployment from a single central instance, such as a search head, search head captain, or cluster master.
-This differs from the single-instance health report, which shows feature health status from the viewpoint of the local instance only.
+The distributed health report lets you monitor the overall health status of your distributed deployment from a single central instance, such as a search head, search head cluster captain, search peer, or cluster manager.
+The distributed health report differs from the single-instance health report, which shows feature health status from the viewpoint of the local instance only.

-The instance on which the distributed health report is enabled collects data from connected instances across your deployment.
-When a feature indicator reaches a specified threshold, the feature health status changes, for example, from green to yellow, or yellow to red, in the same way as the
+The instances on which the distributed health report is enabled collect data from connected instances across your deployment.
+When a feature indicator reaches a specified threshold, the feature health status changes, for example, from green to yellow, or yellow to red, in the same way as the single-instance health report.

-- Log in to the instance from which you want to monitor your deployment.
-In most cases a search head, search head cluster captain or cluster master.
+- Log in to the instance from which you monitor your deployment.

 - In the